bibak453/py_heart/README.md

 ...
 ```

-It seem's that this will be quite complex function depending on what animations are set.
+It seem that this will be quite complex function depending on what animations are set.
 Probably the text_effect are the transitions.
-Not completly sure.
+Not completely sure.

 # Handling "LoadThreeCharacters" command